zetapush-demo/my-buzz-night/TUTORIAL.md

 For exemple : if you have a worker-side `foo()` method, just call `api.foo()` on the front side.
 Same way if you have a worker-side `bar(id, name)` method that take parameters, just call `api.bar(42, 'Person')`, and parameters are transmitted.

 - Call `joinEvent` method at worker-side to get messages history and details of the event.
-- Create service to listen incoming messages on the channel [eventID] from the worker.
+- Create service to listen incoming messages on the channel 'eventID' from the worker.

 ```js
 /* Call me after parsing URL to get eventID : http://localhost:4200/#/event/<eventID> */